aibasel/lab/README.rst

 lab
 ===
-**lab** is a python package for conducting and analyzing experiments that run on single machines or on computer clusters.
-It is useful if you want to run your code on a large set of benchmarks.
+**lab** is a python package for running your code on a large set of benchmarks.
+Experiments can be conducted on a single machine or on a cluster.
+The package also facilitates parsing results and creating reports.

 downward
 ========